Skip to content

 bash

-lien complexity --format json --threshold 10 > baseline.json
+lien complexity --format json > baseline.json

 Complexity Metrics